 If you are currently separated or are in the middle of a divorce proceeding, and your settlement has not been finalized, take care before starting any romantic relationship.
-If you are dating, avoid bringing the person home when you have your children with you.
+If you are dating, our child visitation attorneys recommend that you avoid bringing the person home when you have your children with you.
 Remember this is not just wrong from a legal point of view, but could also be traumatizing for children who are still trying to adjust to the fact that their parents are no longer living together.

-For help resolving a child custody dispute, speak to a Los Angeles family lawyer.
+For help resolving a child custody dispute, speak to a Los Angeles child visitation attorney.